gdmarmerola/gdmarmerola.github.io/_posts/2016-07-09-my-first-kaggle-competition.md

 On the other hand, some noted that these scripts could be **overfitting** the public leaderboard, and would greatly suffer when the private leaderboard was revealed, due to possible differences between the public and private LB, caused by the target variable imbalance.

-In the end of the competition, it beacme clear that this was true, and that a robust validation process was paramount.
+In the end of the competition, it became clear that this was true, and that a robust validation process was paramount.
 The shake-up (difference between public and private LB rankings) was very high due to the use of scripts, making some competitors fall over a thousand places in the LB.
 Fortunately, I trusted my CV and gained 470 positions, which put me in the Top 10%.

 ![]({{ "assets/img/my_first_kaggle/kaggle-img-1.png" | absolute_url }})

-As people mentioned in the foruns, the biggest lesson to be taken from this competition is *trust your CV*.
+As people mentioned in the forums, the biggest lesson to be taken from this competition is *trust your CV*.

 ## Modeling

 As I wanted to use a very expressive model (`xgboost`) and tune the hell out of it (with the TPE algorithm from `hyperopt`), I needed to devise a robust validation process.
-One of Kaggle greatest competitors, [Lucas Eustaquio](https://www.kaggle.com/leustagos), mentioned at an interview that validation is one of the things that [he cares the most about](http://blog.kaggle.com/2016/02/22/profiling-top-kagglers-leustagos-current-7-highest-1/), being the first thing that the builds in a competition.
+One of Kaggle greatest competitors, [Lucas Eustaquio](https://www.kaggle.com/leustagos) (who, unfortunately, lost the battle against cancer during the competition), mentioned at an interview that validation is one of the things [he cared the most about](http://blog.kaggle.com/2016/02/22/profiling-top-kagglers-leustagos-current-7-highest-1/), being the first thing that he builds at the start of a competition.

 In order to get stable AUC measurements (0.003 of AUC would mean 1,350 positions in the LB) and achieve my goals, I used two CV strategies to evaluate my models: